Clearwater Formation: Oil/gas production

 The formation contains oilsand in the Cold Lake and Primrose Lake region.
 Heavy oil is produced from the loose sandstones of the Wabiskaw Member by means of horizontal drilling in the Wabasca oil field, and the Wabiskaw contains surface-mineable oilsand in the Fort McMurray area.

 The oilsands of the Clearwater Formation are more difficult to tap than those of the McMurray Formation.
 Cenovus Inc.'s Tucker thermal oilsands project which opened in 2006 began to post a modest return in 2013.
 Cenovus Inc. (CVE), with its head office in Calgary, Alberta, Canada is an integrated oil and natural gas producer.

 Extraction

-Cyclic Steam Stimulation (CSS)
+Cyclic steam stimulation (CSS)

-Canadian Natural Resources use "employs cyclic steam or "huff and puff" technology to develop bitumen resources.
+Canadian Natural Resources uses cyclic steam or "huff and puff" technology to develop bitumen resources.
 This technology requires one well bore and the production consists of the injection and production phases.
-First steam is "injected for several weeks, mobilizing cold bitumen".
-Then the flow "on the injection well is reversed producing oil through the same injection well bore.
+First steam is injected for several weeks, mobilizing cold bitumen.
+Then the flow on the injection well is reversed, producing oil through the same injection well bore.
 The injection and production phases together comprise one cycle.
 "Steam is re-injected to begin a new cycle when oil production rates fall below a critical threshold due to the cooling of the reservoir."